Omdahake/Omdahake/README.md

 - 👋 Hi,
-- 👀 I’m intrested in coding
+- 👀 I’m intrested in solving problems
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning at pucsd
 - 📫 How to reach me omdahake14@gmail.com

 <!---